SnapperGee/tones/README.md

 To create silence, the pitch segment is simply a question mark character, `'?'`.

-### Scale
+### Scale Pitch Index

-An alternative way to specify pitch in an audio string is via a
+An alternative way to specify the pitch/frequency in an audio string is with an integer specifying the index of a pitch in a musical scale.
+The index retrieves the pitch relative to the tonic (root) pitch of the scale and can be negative assuming it doesn't result in a pitch with a negative octave.
-***scale pitch index***.
-A scale pitch index is simply a 0 indexed integer that represents the pitch of a note in scale.
 For instance, to create audio consisting of quarter notes of all the pitches within the E&sharp; (sharp) scale in the 3rd octave, instead of having to write out all the pitch letters, accidentals, and octaves for each note, you could simply do:

 ```bash
 $tones --scale minor --root e+3 0.4 1.4 2.4 3.4 4.4 5.4 6.4